sing-group/compi-rnaseq-pipeline/README.md

 To perform an analysis users must first:

-1. Initialize a working directory with the files required the pipeline.
+1. Initialize a working directory with the files required by the pipeline.
-2. Add the data analysis (fastQ reads, genomes, configuration files, and so on).
+2. Add the input data to be analyzed (fastQ reads, genomes, configuration files, and so on).
 3. Configure the pipeline parameters.

 This section provides a comprehensive guide on how to perform these steps and the tools and scripts included in the pipeline image to do it easily.